MSU-Libraries/storcli-doc/README.md

 ## Consistency Check Impact
 By default, the RAID controller will perform a concurrent (that is, all virtual disks at once) data consistency check every 168 hours (7 days).
 This check also defaults to allow a performance impact of 30% while it is running.

-These consistency check (CC) settings can impact performance quite significantly, especially with larger virtual drives using spindle disks that take long time to run the CC.
+These consistency check (CC) settings may impact performance quite significantly, especially with larger virtual drives using spindle disks that take long time to run the CC.

 This consistency check (CC) can be disabled, but this is _not_ recommended unless any performance impact is unacceptable.